t3docs/docker-render-documentation/Documentation/Solutions/pull-from-docker-hub.rst

 Pull and use 'develop' from Docker hub
 ======================================

-It can be a bit ((mühsam)) to watch Docker hub for a new build of the container and put that into work.
+It can be a bit laborious to watch Docker hub for a new build of the container and put that into work.
 This script helps.

 Pull and or update `t3docs/render-documentation:develop`, find out, what tag